salesforce/ml4ir/README.md

 # ml4ir: Machine Learning for Information Retrieval
 ml4ir is an open source library for training and deploying deep learning models for search applications. ml4ir is built on top of **python3** and **tensorflow 2.x** for training and evaluation.
 It also comes packaged with scala utilties for **JVM inference**.

-ml4ir is designed based on modular subcomponents.
-These subcomponents can each be combined and customized to build search ML models for:
+ml4ir is designed as modular subcomponents which can each be combined and customized to build a variety of search ML models such as:
 * Learning to Rank
 * Query Auto Completion
 * Document Classification